Cost to Move a Radiator

 Space Saving Radiators

 A space-saving radiator is a perfect option if you want to make the most of the space in your room.
-They can fit into narrow spaces, wrap around corners, and can easily blend into the décor.
+They can fit into narrow spaces, wrap around corners, and easily blend into the décor.

 Pros

-• ✔ Fit into small spaces
+• ✔ Able to fit into small spaces

-• ✔ Stylish
+• ✔ Stylish, modern designs

 Cons

-• ✖ Often small so don’t give off much heat
+• ✖ Often small, so don’t give off much heat

-Where Can I Move a Radiator to?
+Where Can I Move a Radiator To?

-You can usually move your radiator to any wall in the room where there is no electrical or plumbing work in the way behind the wall.
-You also need to ensure that the wall you want to move your radiator to is big enough to house your existing radiator.
+You can usually move your radiator to any internal wall in the room where there is no electrical or plumbing work in the way behind the wall.

 movingradiator6

 You should also check where your water pipes are located.
-The further away your radiator is from the existing pipework, the more it is going to cost as it will take a lot longer to reposition the radiator.
-Adding new pipework is a time-consuming task so you should be aware of this beforehand.
+The further away your radiator is from the existing pipework, the more it is going to cost, as it will take longer to reposition the radiator.

 Building Regulations for Moving Radiators